The Home Of Outdoor Living

 Of course, there are plenty of outdoor lighting ideas that will up the ambience of a garden.
 But with string lights, an extra sense of va-va-voom is pretty much guaranteed.
 And nowadays, you're not just restricted to plain white fairy lights (although they certainly still have their place).
 There are all sorts of styles to play with, from delicate butterfly or starburst designs to swags of globe-like festoons.

 It's not just the look of the lights themselves that you can get creative with – there are plenty of opportunities when it comes to positioning them, too.
-Whether you want to bring extra sparkle to a seating area or give your pathways a more magical edge, there are all sorts of string light ideas to try.
+Whether you want to bring extra sparkle to a seating area or give your pathways a more magical edge, there are loads of ideas to get your outdoor string lights working their magic

 10 gorgeous looks for your garden using outdoor string light ideas